-It is a commonly held belief that true charitable giving should be done anonymously to have its full effect.
-But as we teeter on the brink of the holiday season, with all that the world has endured lately in the form of pandemic, natural catastrophe (fires, earthquakes and hurricanes, etc.) and politics (no matter what side you choose, there was stress and strife for all) spreading a little “good cheer” this year may be more important than ever.
+It is a commonly held belief that true charitable giving should be done anonymously for full effect.
+But as we teeter on the brink of the holiday season, with all that the world has endured lately in the form of pandemic, natural catastrophe (fires, earthquakes, and hurricanes, etc.) and politics (no matter what side you choose, there is stress and strife for all) spreading a little “good cheer” this year may be more important than ever.

 Done properly, the organization will benefit from your donation and its own tax exempt status and you as the giver benefit from “doing good” and various tax benefits.
 It’s a serious win-win.

 Tracy Craig, Fellow, ACTEC, AEP® addresses ways to donate to charitable institutions in her article on Kiplingers.com and we have summarized them below.
 (If you are interested in any of these solutions, please consult a tax and estate planning professional in your area to be sure that you are eligible.)

 Ways to Donate to Charity Via Your Estate Plan

 If you have appreciated stock that you are thinking of selling, instead of selling it and paying capital gains taxes, donate that stock “in-kind” to your favorite charity and receive a tax deduction equal to the fair market value at the time of donation